NBICreator/NBICreator/README.md

 # NBICreator

-NBICreator is a NetInstall Image creation tool written in Objective-C.
+NBICreator is a NetBoot set creation tool written in Objective-C.

 Currently it supports the following NetBoot sets:
 * NetInstall